j19sch/j19sch.github.io/posts/2023/20231001-balancing-in-testing-roles.md

 .. type: text
 -->

-Working as a [quality engineer](link://slug/im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that) has made me realize that all testing-related roles inherently unstable.
+balancing act

+dynamic across three dimensoins

+three axes of trouble

+inherently unstable

+---

+Throughout the years I've had many different testing-related roles: tester in a separate testing team, tester in an Agile team, test coordinator/manager, principal test engineer, and quality engineer.
+It's during my [recent time as a quality engineer](link://slug/im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that), that I realized that all testing-related roles inherently unstable.
 They require a constant balancing act across three axes:

 - doing testing yourself versus supporting testing by others;
 - being in a separate team versus being embedded in a team;
 - doing your job versus improving the system.

+This balancing act happens both in the long term and in the short term.
+In the long term as you change jobs, change companies, develop skills, develop new interests.
+In the short term as in a single day you work with different people, in different areas, from different perspectives.
+Pairing on unit tests with an experienced developer is a very different game from discussing the business and process risks of a feature with a newly joined colleague.

 <!-- TEASER_END -->

 # doing testing yourself versus supporting testing by others